May 4, 2019 366

 This article is to guide the businessman, who is not a professional, through the process of marketing.
 By following the process the reader is assured he or she will pay attention to crucial marketing activities which if unattended to or improperly handled, can make the difference between corporate success and failure.

 It is very important for every company to have a clear vision.
 Your vision of your company is your mental image, picture or dream of the kind of company you are creating.
 It is a picture of that company you seek to build.

 An entrepreneur can describe the vision in terms of what you want the company to be known for.
-A company may want to be known for “excellence”, “value for money’, “innovativeness”, “first class service” “courteous service”, or “honesty”.
-A company may also be known for inexpensive but functional products.
+A company may want to be known for “excellence”, “value for money’, “innovativeness”, “first-class service” “courteous service”, or “honesty”.
+A company may also be known for its inexpensive but functional products.